ArmandAtOIG/oig-survey-app-assessment/README.md

 Ideally, you should be able to deliver this assessment within 48 hours of starting it.
 The objective is to add a time constraint to assess how much you can get done, where you cut corners, and why.

+## Bonus
+Adding the following functionality would make you stand out from other candidates:
+- App running in docker
+- App deployed to an Azure App Serivces For containers or *Azure Container Apps*
+- If you opted for a relational database then being able to spin up the db in a docker images
+- Hosting your DB on one of the Azure Data services

 ## Finally
 We understand that you can fill in certain parts of the above specifications as liberally or strictly as you desire.
 We would